 • Provide training and support to Aboriginal and Torres Strait Islander health staff and improve the cultural safety of mainstream services

-Why is The Fred Hollows Foundation involved in Close the Gap?
+Why is the Fred Hollows Foundation involved in close the gap?

 "We cannot go on as a modern country living with this scandalous situation of Aboriginal living conditions in Central Australia," Fred said in the late 1960s.